-8 Unique Investments You've Never Heard of - Until Now
+9 Unique Investments You've Never Heard of - Until Now

 The minimum investment is just $1,000.
 It's a unique offering and worthy of consideration.
 Here is how fine wine stacks up against other investments:

+- Higher fees (2.85%) relative to mutual funds, ETFs, and other traditional investments (lower than many alternative investments)

+- Tax reporting – Vinovest only sends 1099s for sales greater than $20,000.
+For transactions less than that, it's up to the investor to self-report

-You can read our review of Vinovest for a more detailed description.
+Read this review of Vinovest for a more detailed description.

 4. Luxury Watches